stackbit-projects/incredible-oak-24c82/content/pages/index.md

       background_image: /images/wallpapersden.com_purple-city_1336x768.jpg
     subtitle: >-
       Here is our offical website page, where you can read about our server and learn more.
-So warm welcome to our
+So warm welcome to our first official webpage.
   - type: features_section
     title: Our Features
     features: